jeyu54217/Notes/Web/Server/OAuth_2.0.md

   - [Flow Example: Authorization Code Grant](#flow-example-authorization-code-grant)

-# OAuth 2.0 Overview
+# OAuth 2.0

-OAuth 2.0 is a widely adopted authorization framework that enables applications to secure designated access to user accounts on an HTTP service, such as Facebook, GitHub, and Google.
-It works by delegating user authentication to the service that hosts the user account and authorizing third-party applications to access the user account.
-OAuth 2.0 provides authorization flows for web and desktop applications, and mobile devices.
+- An authorization framework that enables applications to secure access to user accounts on an HTTP service(Facebook, GitHub, and Google).
+- Provides authorization flows for web, desktop, and mobile devices.

 ## Terminology

-- **Resource Owner**: Typically the user, who can grant access to their account.
+- **Resource Owner**: The user, who can grant access to their account.
+(User)
-- **Resource Server**: The server hosting the protected resources.
-This could be a social media site, a banking site, etc.
+- **Resource Server**: The server hosting the protected resources.(social media or banking site).
 - **Client**: The application requesting access to the resource server.
 - **Authorization Server**: The server that authenticates the Resource Owner and issues access tokens to the Client after getting proper authorization.

 ## Authorization Grant Types

-OAuth 2.0 defines four grant types, each designed for a different use case:

-- **Authorization Code Grant**: Used by Web and mobile applications where the client redirects the user to the authorization server, the user authenticates, and the client receives an authorization code it can exchange for an access token.
+1. **Authorization Code Grant**: Used by Web and mobile applications where the client redirects the user to the authorization server, the user authenticates, and the client receives an authorization code it can exchange for an access token.
-- **Implicit Grant**: Designed for clients implemented in a browser using a scripting language such as JavaScript.
+2. **Implicit Grant**: Designed for clients implemented in a browser using a scripting language such as JavaScript.
 It is less secure and is being replaced by the Authorization Code Grant with PKCE.
-- **Resource Owner Password Credentials Grant**: Should only be used when there is a high degree of trust between the Resource Owner and the Client, such as the device operating system or a highly privileged application.
+3. **Resource Owner Password Credentials Grant**: Should only be used when there is a high degree of trust between the Resource Owner and the Client, such as the device operating system or a highly privileged application.
-- **Client Credentials Grant**: Used when the client is also the resource owner.
+4. **Client Credentials Grant**: Used when the client is also the resource owner.
 Suitable for machine-to-machine authentication where a specific user’s permission is not required.

 ## Access Tokens